 Wind generation will also provide some additional load carrying capability to meet forecasted increases in system demand.
 This contribution is likely to be up to 40% of a typical project's nameplate rating, depending on local wind characteristics and coincidence with the system load profile.
 Wind generation may require system operators to carry additional operating reserves.
 Given the existing uncertainties in load forecasts, the studies indicate that the requirement for additional reserves will likely be modest for broadly distributed wind plants.

 The actual impact of adding wind generation in different balancing areas can vary depending on local factors.
 For instance, dealing with large wind output variations and steep ramps over a short period of time could be challenging for smaller balancing areas, depending on the specific situation.

-The remainder of this document is divided into four sections: wind plant interconnection, wind plant integration, transmission planning and market operation, and accommodating more wind in the future.
+The remainder of this document touches on wind plant interconnection and integration, transmission planning and market operations and accommodating more wind in the future.